Priligy tablets (dapoxetine) premature ejaculation treatment available to buy online from Dr Fox pharmacy.Start order

-Studies suggest premature ejaculation (PE) effects up to 30% of men.
+Studies suggest premature ejaculation (PE) affects up to 30% of men.
 Only about 10% of these men seek medical help.
 It is an under-detected and under-treated medical condition.

-The causes to PE are multiple, although significant physical disease is not likely to be the reason.
+The causes of PE are multiple, although significant physical disease is not likely to be the reason.
 Stress and psychological factors are more likely to play a big part.

 PE typically has the following features:

-- Ejaculatory latency time (time from vaginal penetration to ejaculation) of about 1 minute
+- Ejaculatory latency time (time from vaginal penetration to ejaculation) of less than 2 minutes

 - Lack of control over ejaculation

 - Negative personal consequences related to the condition